JuiceFS vs. Alluxio

 Hadoop-compatible

-JuiceFS is HDFS-compatible.
-Not only compatible with Hadoop 2.x and Hadoop 3.x, but also compatible for various components in Hadoop ecosystem.
+JuiceFS is HDFS-compatible, supporting not only Hadoop 2.x and Hadoop 3.x, but also various components in the Hadoop ecosystem.

 Kubernetes CSI Driver